Several Departments and Centers on campus offer free services, such as:

 The VPA’s Office of Student Support Services has implemented a peer advising program for all incoming first-year and transfer students.
 In addition to the peer advising program, extensive academic advising in available along with other professional development opportunities.

 The ELI provides courses designed to meet the needs of nonnative speakers of English who are at least 17 years of age and have completed their secondary education.
 The courses are tailored to specific academic and professional needs covering a broad scope of categories.

 The OSS is home to the Arthur O. Eve Higher Education Opportunity Program (HEOP) and the Student Support Services (SSS) project.
 These programs are driven toward improving student retention and graduation rates for all eligible SU students.
 OSS works with all of the schools and colleges that make up SU.

-PRIDE (Programs Rooted in Developing Academic Excellence) encompasses programs designed to meet the educational, professional, and personal development needs of all students – with particular emphasis on students from underrepresented populations in the engineering and computer science fields.
-A number of programs are offered through PRIDE, including the Summer Start program, Academic Excellence Workshops, the L.C.
-Smith Learning Community, Success Coaching Program, and the Pathfinders.
+The Academic Excellence Workshops (AEW) at the College of Engineering and Computer Science are designed to meet the educational, professional, and personal development needs of all students – with particular emphasis on students in the engineering and computer science fields.

 Students needing help in School of Education courses should contact the Office of Academic and Student Services.

 iSchool provides several programs to support and enhance the undergraduate student experience.
 The BOOST Iniative, Black and Latino Information Studies Support (BLISTS), Women in Information Technology (WIT), and the Peer Advisor program are just a few of the many resources available to iSchool students.

 The Office of Student Life encompasses a variety of programs designed to support all students enrolled in the Law College.
 The Office provides a series of programs including academic advisement, disability services, academic workshops, tutoring, and academic skills development workshops.